Craven Flood Christmas 2015

 We needed to re-open for business on the 4 January.
 Yet we had several hundred thousand pounds worth of orders on the books to be fulfilled during the rest of the month.

-Being an ISO9001 Registered Company Craven have Disaster Recovery Plan in place.
+Being an ISO9001 Registered Company, Craven have a Disaster Recovery Plan in place.
 This involved reviewing the situation, notifying suppliers, staff and adopting the necessary measures.
 We had to maintain continuity of supply to our customers.

 We had to make some calls.